rNLKJA/Cachex-AI/README.md

 # 2022 S1 COMP30024 Artificial Intelligence Project
+> Cachex is a two-player connection game of strategy anticipation and sabotage.
+Establish efficient territorial control by constructioin of geometric patterns whiule sabotaging the best laid plans of your opponent'ss territorial instructions and unite patterns to victory!

 > Cachex is a perfect-information two-player game played on an n × n rhombic, hexagonally tiled board, based on the strategy game Hex.